newsuk/times-components/packages/slice-layout/README.md

 set of self-defined rules.
-The slice layout also provides a suggested default configuration that can be applied to the given components that are to be laid out within the template - this configuration is provided in the form of CSS class names and JS objects for web, and a JS API for native.
+The slice layout also provides a suggested default configuration that can be applied to the given components that are to be laid out within the template - this configuration is provided in the form of CSS class names and JS objects.
 The consumer of slice layout can opt-in or out of utilising these suggested default configurations

 ## Contributing